 - Their price is another factor that may prompt you to choose this solution.
 Since their manufacturing is simpler, the price of these motors is lower than that of DC motors.

 - Lastly, another aspect that sets them apart is that they may be single-phase and three-phase, while DC motors are only single-phase.

 Industrial machinery such as thread winding machines.
 These applications require a continuous motion and low torque.
 Since industrial currents are used, alternating current motors are chosen in order to simplify this type of machinery, resulting in the use of less components.

-When is it advisable to choose direct current motors?
+When is it advisable to choose DC motors?

 - Applications that require great torque when starting the motor.
 Thanks to their high starting torque, DC motors are more than fitting.
 Since their torque is high, they overcome the inertia that may be exerted by the load to be moved during start-up.

 - Whenever you require versatility.
 Using external applications using control electronics, it is possible to modify their current to decrease or increase the output torque and rotational speed.
 On the other hand, they offer good results both in low and high power applications.